vluz/PythonKivy2AndroidAPK/README.md

-# PythonKivy2AndroidAPK
+# Python Kivy app to Android APK
-Example of a Python Kivy app compiled to Adroid APK via Google Collab
+### Example of a Python Kivy app compiled to Adroid APK via Google Collab